julianquandt/wulabs_banktransfer_template/README.md

 - Change the text under `{{ block content }}` if you want the text to look different.
 - If you want to wait shorter or longer before referring participants to the Payout Survey, change the number `10000` in the third-last line to a smaller or larger value (it is the wait time in milliseconds so 10000 = 10 sec).

-SoSciSurvey will not detect that participants enter the survey with a defined `pid` (and `payoff` if you included it) variable in the URL and will automatically
+SoSciSurvey will now detect that participants enter the survey with a defined `pid` (and `payoff` if you included it) variable in the URL and will automatically save these into the data.

 ### Referring from Psychopy